Poll: Do long stories, even ones in progress, deter you from reading and reviewing? Vote Now!

 My interests are many and my dislikes are way fewer.
 I don't want to display my dislikes here because of the trouble I might cause.
 However, I do like to read books (kinda DUH here), writing obviously, listen to my favorite music (anything and everything) and do some schoolwork as I am in getting a degree in Elementary Education.

 Sometimes, I write a lot.
 Sometimes, I spend months without writing.
-I'm either busy with my son Calvin, on writer's block, am working a lot or even have too much schoolwork to do.
+I'm either busy with my son and husband, on writer's block, am working a lot or even have too much schoolwork to do.
 I also work full time.
 However, I NEVER leave a story unfinished, no matter how long it takes me to do so.
 It might take me a couple of years to finish a story (and I've done it before), but when it's done, I do want to feel proud that I did do it.

 I do thank people for reading and reviewing my stories, especially the silent readers who make my traffic so high, which does make my day a little brighter.
 I don't get a lot of reviews and I don't like begging (which I sometimes will do in my notes), so please at least leave something that will shape my stories for the better.
 It's all I'll ever ask.

 And for those that have been with me from the beginning and have extended their hand of friendship (you all know who you are), I thank you so much for everything.
 You've been one of the greatest things that happened in my life.
 For those yet to come, I wish you a merry meet and I hope to see you again in out journey.

 Namaste to all!